TheAlchemistKE/Basic-Linter/README.md

 To lint your code snippet:
 1. Run `main.rb` using `ruby bin/main.rb`.
-2. A series of prompts will follow after seeing a welcome message.
+2. A series of prompts will follow after seeing a welcome message i.e the path to the file you'd like to lint.
 3. Enter the necessary details as asked.

 ### Run tests